wrth1337/MyCargonaut/README.md

 * Enhancing user experience, "My Cargonaut" allows individuals to provide ratings for rides, fostering a sense of community trust.
 Additionally, the platform facilitates secure payment transactions for added convenience.
 * Each user enjoys the benefits of a personalized profile, enabling them to manage their ride history, preferences, and other relevant details, contributing to a tailored and user-centric experience.

-My Cargonaut" not only serves as a practical car-sharing solution but also stands as a living project for the exploration of modern software development concepts.
+"My Cargonaut" not only serves as a practical car-sharing solution but also stands as a living project for the exploration of modern software development concepts.
 The project places a strong emphasis on collaborative development using SCRUM, providing students with hands-on experience in agile methodologies and effective teamwork.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>